lyxell/logifix/README.md

 SquareLog automatically repairs SonarQube static analysis violations for Java.
-SquareLog is implemented in a high-performance Datalog dialect and is transpiled to fast multi-threaded C++ code.
+SquareLog is implemented in a high-performance Datalog dialect that is synthesized into fast multi-threaded C++ code.

 SquareLog is built to be easily integrated into IDEs, CLI tools,